juice-shop/pwning-juice-shop/appendix/cheat-detection.md

 new user, so their speed is likely to trigger cheat detection as well.

-If the Juice Shop instance is under the control of the user, any cheat score it reports via Prometheus or Webhook cannot be trusted.
+If the Juice Shop instance is under the control of the user, any cheat score it reports via Prometheus or Webhook cannot be trusted at all.

 All in all, the cheat score should never blindly be used as a tool to caution or sanction somebody.
 Vice versa a low score should also never